MatevzFa/mobilenet-uci-har/README.md

 You can set up the Pipenv environment to run `mobilenet_uci-har.py` with the provided `Pipfile`.

+### Acknowledgment

+The neural networks descriptions found in python scripts were taken from the [ApproxHPVM](https://gitlab.engr.illinois.edu/llvm/hpvm-release).
+[Direct link to the directory where you can find them](https://gitlab.engr.illinois.edu/llvm/hpvm-release/-/tree/main/hpvm/test/dnn_benchmarks/pytorch/dnn).

 ### About

 Data used was from UCI-HAR dataset.
 Data from Inertial-Signals were used.
 This data is filtered using median filter.
 Accelerometer data is split into 2 components: gravitation and body accelerations, using a low/high pass filter with frequency 0.3Hz.
 Segment vectors are 128 samples long, sampling rate was 50Hz.